-3.0 Age-Friendly Community North Bay, Ontario: Seniors Focus Groups Report
+3.0 Age-Friendly Community North Bay, Ontario: Seniors Focus Groups Report friendly, the study identified strengths and challenges in each of the WHO dimensions and provided recommendations to address them.

 In 2013 the North Bay Parry Sound District Health Unit prepared an Age-Friendly Community Assessment Report (NBPSDHU Report).
 It provides a baseline qualitative assessment of North Bay's age-friendliness.
 Eight focus groups, involving a total of 63 participants aged 55 to 85+, were consulted.
 Approximately 75% of participants were female, and three focus groups involved only female participants.